DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

 Prompts
 ~~~~~~~

-Prompts are used to request information from the user.
+Prompts are used to request information from you.
 This includes (but isn't
 limited to):

 * Requesting the value of a Unicode character (see `Indirectly Typing Any